 As well as being in one of the four categories above, you will need to:

 - Show us you are in need of financial help (see below for further details)

 - Adhere to the UK government position on residency as decided here.

 What we mean by ‘professional musician’

 We know that musical careers have an uneven pattern and many musicians need to supplement their income from other types of work.
 For the purposes of financial help, we define a professional musician as:

-- Someone who has earned their living substantially from music for a significant proportion of their working life.
+Someone who has earned their living substantially from music for a significant proportion of their working life.
 We define ‘working life’ to be from the start of a career (i.e. the end of formal education, usually minimum age 18) to state pension age, or to the age at which a crisis occurs.
-This would normally be more than three years.

 We sometimes offer limited help to musicians who don’t fully meet this definition but have made a significant contribution to music.
 However, we are not able to help amateur musicians or people whose paid musical work is clearly secondary to another career.

 We need to ensure our help goes to those who need it most.
 So, we will take into account your capital (savings) and income.
 When you apply for our help, we’ll ask to see evidence of your finances, such as bank statements.
 We will guide you through this process to make it as easy as possible for you.

 We don’t normally give financial help to people with savings of more than £16,000.
 For older and retired musicians, the limit is slightly higher – £20,000 – because we recognise it’s harder to replace your savings once you’re no longer working.